Dish Soap Ingredients And Hidden Chemical Risks

 - Added rinse aids

-Independent ingredient reviews often find the core formulation remains largely the same.
+Independent ingredient reviews often show that the core chemistry remains largely unchanged.
+The perceived differences are often cosmetic or incremental.

 What Actually Matters When Choosing a Dish Detergent